mebiae/mebi-neo-11ty/README.md

 This is where I'm working on a new site layout for my website.

-You may have noticed there is a separate repo named "mebi-neo-11ty-pract", well I forgot that repo branches existed :P
+You may have noticed there is a separate repo named "mebi-neo-11ty-pract", well I forgot that repo branches existed :P but whatever